mfowlerfinn/big-zillow-map/README.md

 ## What it does

-It hides the side bar and top nav bar.
+It adds a button to hide the side bar and top nav bar.
 This **doubles** the size of the map area!

 ## How does it work?